ngjsjordan/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to find a contact/property by keyword
+1. User requests to find contacts/properties by keyword(s)
 2. ClientSquare shows a list of matching contacts/properties

     Use case ends.